 This middleweight cruiser with a powerful 942cc V-Twin engine makes the list of best fuel efficient motorcycles at 22 kilometres per litre.

-Sporting a classic Harley cruiser look, the Yamaha Star Bolt is comparably cheaper and will save you money at the bowser.
+Sporting a classic Harley cruiser look, the Yamaha Star Bolt is comparably cheaper and will save you money at the browser.

-The smaller, LAMS approved version of Kawasaki’s popular Ninja street racer still has the sleek, race ready look, but travels light on 17 kilometres per litre.
+The smaller, LAMS approved a version of Kawasaki’s popular Ninja street racer still has the sleek but travels light on 17 kilometres per litre.